Azam Tariq (religious leader)

-Azam Tariq (Note: اعظم طارق) (c.
-10 July 1962 – 6 October 2003) was a Pakistani Islamic scholar and politician.
-A prominent figure in religious politics, he led the Sipah-e-Sahaba (SSP) and was a co-founder of the Difa-e-Pakistan Council.
-He also served as a member of the National Assembly of Pakistan.
+Azam Tariq Manj (Note: اعظم طارق منج) (10 July 1962 – 6 October 2003) was a Pakistani Islamic cleric and politician who served as the fourth supreme of the Sipah-e-Sahaba from 1997 until his assassination in 2003.
+He also served as National Assembly of Pakistan from 1991 to 1996 and from 2002 to 2003.

 Tariq became the head of Sipah-e-Sahaba upon the death of Ziya ur-Rahman Faruqi in a February 1997 attack.
+He was a co-founder of the Difa-e-Pakistan Council.

 On 06 October 2003, Tariq was assassinated by unknown assailants as he left the M-2 Motorway to enter the Islamabad.

 Early life and education

-Azam Tariq was born on 10 July 1962 into a Punjabi Rajput farmer family to Mohammad Fateh in Chichawatni, their family roots lying in the Kalyan village of the Patiala district, now in Indian Punjab, from where they moved due to the 1947 partition.
+Azam Tariq Manj was born on 10 July 1962 in Chichawatni, West Pakistan into a Punjabi Rajput family belonging to the Manj tribe.
+His father was also a religious cleric named Muhammad Fatih Manj.
+The family's roots lying in the Kalyan village of the Patiala district, now in Indian Punjab, from where they moved due to the partition of India in 1947.

 He studied at a local madrassa and then enrolled in the Jamia Uloom-ul-Islamia in Banuri Town, Karachi.
 Like most madrassa students and graduates at that time, he participated in the Soviet-Afghan jihad, and when he returned, while he was the imam of the Masjid-e-Siddiq-e-Akbar in North Karachi he formed the basis of the future SSP.

-First Arrest and Assassination attempt
+First arrest and assassination attempt

 Tariq was arrested and jailed on 20 November 1995 alongside Zia-ur-Rehman Farooqi by the Government of Pakistan for anti-Shia activities and in February 1997 during the appearance of both of them due to poor security measures an explosion took place in Lahore sessions court in which the Tariq was seriously injured meanwhile Farooqi was killed in this explosion, Sipah-e-Sahaba accused Sipah-e-Muhammad for the explosion and blamed it for assassination of Farooqi.

 Following the killing of Farooqi the organization appointed Tariq as the new chief.